metalalive/ESP8266_AT_parser/README.md

 *  `<os_name>` : So far this ESP AT-command parser is implemented only on FreeRTOS and STM32 platform.
 For anyone who is willing to port for other Operating Systems / platforms, please refer to [developer guide](DEVELOPER.md)
 *  `<test_name>` can be `ping`, `http_server`, or `mqtt_client`

-For debugging tool, you can optionally use OpenOCD / gdb-multiarch, build latest version of OpenOCD from source, then run the command below :
+For debugging tool, it is optional to use OpenOCD / gdb-multiarch, build latest version of OpenOCD from source, then run the command below :
 ```
 make dbg_server OPENOCD_HOME=/PATH/TO/YOUR_OPENOCD
 ```